therealbstern/apcupsd/doc/manual/manual.rst

     modern Web/SNMP management card.
 --enable-test  This turns on a test driver
     that is used only for debugging.
 By default it is disabled.
+--enable-gapcmon  This option enables building the GTK GUI front-end for
+    apcupsd.
+Building this package requires numerous GNOME libraries.
+The default is disabled.
+--enable-apcagent  This option enables building the apcagent menubar application
+    on Mac OS X platforms.
+The default is disabled.
 --with-libwrap=path, --with-libwrap  This option when
     enabled causes apcupsd to be built with the TCP WRAPPER library for enhanced security.
 In most cases, the path is optional since